 Leases: grant of lease out of short lease: example 1

-On 1 June 1985, Mr W paid a premium of £30,000 to acquire a 55 year lease on a property.
-On 1 June 1992, he granted a 30 year sub-lease over the whole property in return for a premium of £40,000.
+Mr W paid a premium of £30,000 to acquire a 55 year lease on a property.
+Seven years later he granted a 30 year sub-lease over the whole property in return for a premium of £40,000.
 The rent payable under the sub-lease was the same as the rent payable under the original lease.

 Although the original lease was a long lease when it was acquired, it had become a short lease by the time that the sub-lease was granted as its remaining term was then 48 years.